ondramie/mondras/content/_index.markdown

 ## _A lot of blogs exist on the internet.
 Some of them are useful._

-This exists to showcase data science musings.
+This exists to showcase data science.